SkywalkerLuke/TriStageHLA/README.md

-## TransHLA2.0 — Tutorial and README
+## TriStageHLA — Tutorial and README

 High-throughput screening on HLA class I epitopes underpins neoantigen vaccines development, T cell therapies, and frontline responses to emerging pathogens.
 However, practical pipelines still struggle to prioritize true ligands and immunogenic targets at proteome scale.

-We introduce **TransHLA2.0**, a compact three-stage framework that addresses these challenges:
+We introduce **TriStageHLA**, a compact three-stage framework that addresses these challenges:

-- **TransHLA2.0-PRE**: Enriches epitope-like peptides in peptide-only setting with standardization and preprocessing utilities
+- **TriStageHLA-PRE**: Enriches epitope-like peptides in peptide-only setting with standardization and preprocessing utilities
-- **TransHLA2.0-BIND**: Resolves allele-specific binding/presentation with quantitative supervision integrating eluted ligands and IC50-annotated pairs.
+- **TriStageHLA-BIND**: Resolves allele-specific binding/presentation with quantitative supervision integrating eluted ligands and IC50-annotated pairs.
 A minimal Hugging Face-compatible binding classifier achieving **AUROC of 96.2%** and **AUPRC of 95.2%** on combined BA/EL evaluation
-- **TransHLA2.0-IM**: Identifies immunogenic ligands from rigorously curated human T cell assays using cross-attention/CNN branches
+- **TriStageHLA-IM**: Identifies immunogenic ligands from rigorously curated human T cell assays using cross-attention/CNN branches

 ### Key Features